Parithi/StepCounter_Interview_Prototype/README.md

 # StepCounter - Prototype (iOS)

 Hi!
-This is a demo project that retreives data from Apple HealthKit for the past 7 days from current date.
+This is a demo project that retrieves data from Apple HealthKit for the past 7 days from the current date.

 ## Project Details
  - Written in Swift